AqwamCreates/DataPredict/docs/TermsAndConditions.md

 Should the User violates the prohibited actions as stated above, the User must pay monetary compensation.
 No other forms of compensation will be accepted.

-## Liability

-The Library is provided "AS IS" and without warranty of any kind.
-Licensor shall not be liable for any damages or losses, including but not limited to direct, indirect, incidental, consequential, or punitive damages arising out of the use or inability to use the Library.

 ## Ownership and Credit

 * User acknowledges that Licensor owns all rights, title, and interest in and to the Library, and User shall not claim ownership of the Library or any part thereof.
 User shall attribute to the Licensor in all publications or presentations that uses the Library.
 The attributions must be placed in areas that are commonly viewed by the general public.
 The attributions must also include one of the combinations of materials as stated below: